Uploading

 Please note that artist name verification is only required when DistroKid asks it of you – it is not necessary to contact DistroKid to verify an artist name before then.

-• If the artist uses X, they can send a Direct Message ("DM") to @distrokid to verify.
-In the DM, please mention the UPC (or album title).
-Something like "Verifying the artist for UPC."
-Note that a brand-new X account won't work for verification purposes.
+- If the artist uses Instagram, they can send a Direct Message ("DM") to @distrokid to verify.
+In the DM, please include the UPC of the release.
+Something like "Verifying for UPC [UPC code]" will work great as a verification DM.
+Note that a brand-new Instagram account won't work for verification purposes.

-• Sending a photo of the artist's driver's license or passport (you may block out personal info such as address) along with the name or UPC of the release that requires verification.
+- The artist can send a photo of the artist's driver's license or passport (you may block out personal info such as address) along with the UPC of the release that requires verification.

-If the artist name is different than the legal name on the ID, please also provide a link to a website where we can associate the legal name on the ID to the artist name.
+If the artist name is different than the legal name on the ID, they will also need to provide a link to a website where we can associate the legal name on the ID to the artist name – artists have used links to these websites to verify: Facebook, Instagram, YouTube, Bandcamp, SoundCloud, Twitter/X, Wikipedia.

 If you see an error message for your upload that says "The file you uploaded is zero bytes," it means that your uploaded audio file can't be played.
 Sometimes this happens if you try uploading to DistroKid from a mobile device or cloud storage, as file storage is handled differently than a computer that has the file saved locally.
 If you see this error, you'll need to abort the previous attempt and re-upload your release.